wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 :::

 ::: details Simplified
 Communication with God is through prayer.
 Love is received from prayer.
 Love is expressed by miracles.
 :::

-12. Miracles are thoughts.
+<span id=12>12.</span> Miracles are thoughts.
 ²Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience.
 ³One makes the physical, and the other creates the spiritual.